 - 1. Drain the tires by spinning the tires at high speed to "sling" the water out.
-One way to do this is to make several high-speed passes on a flat, dry surface, if possible. - 2.
-Remove the batteries. - Rinse excess dirt and mud off the truck with low-pressure water, such as from a garden hose.
-Do NOT use pressure washer or other high-pressure water.
-Avoid directing water into the bearings, transmission, etc. - Blow off the truck with compressed air (optional, but recommended).
-Wear safety glasses when using compressed air. - 5.
-Remove the wheels from the truck. - Spray all the bearings, drivetrain, and fasteners with WD-40° or similar water displacing light oil. - 7.
-Let the truck stand or you may blow off with compressed air.
-Placing the truck in a warm sunny spot will aid drying.
+One way to do this is to make several high-speed passes on a flat, dry surface (if possible).
+This will only work with holes cut in the tires, see step 2 of Before Running Your Vehicle in Wet Conditions. - 2.
+Remove the batteries. - 3.
+Rinse excess dirt and mud off the truck with low-pressure water, such as from a garden hose.
+Do not use a pressure washer or other high-pressure water.
+Avoid directing water into the bearings, differentials, etc. - Blow off the truck with compressed air (optional, but recommended).
+Wear safety glasses when using compressed air.
+Remove the wheels from the truck. - 6.
+Spray all the bearings, drivetrain, and fasteners with WD-40° or similar water-displacing light oil. - 7.
+Let the truck stand or you may blow it off with compressed air.
+Placing the truck in a warm, sunny spot will aid drying.
 Trapped water and oil will continue to drip from the truck for a few hours.
 Place it on a towel or piece of cardboard to protect the surface underneath. - 8.
 As a precautionary step, remove the sealed receiver box cover.
 While unlikely, humidity or tiny amounts of moisture or condensation may enter the receiver box during wet running.
 This can cause long-term problems with the sensitive electronics in the receiver.
 Removing the receiver box cover during storage allows the air inside to dry.
 This step can improve the long-term reliability of the receiver.
-It is not necessary to remove the receiver or unplug any of the wires. - 9.
-Additional Maintenance: Increase your frequency of disassembly, inspection and lubrication of the following items: This is necessary after extended wet use or if the vehicle will not be used for an extended period of time (such as a week or longer).
-This additional maintenance is needed to prevent any trapped moisture from corroding internal steel components.
+It is not necessary to remove the receiver or unplug any of the wires.